argoproj/applicationset/docs/Generators.md

 spec:
   generators:
   - scmProvider:
-      github:
-        # ...
       filters:
+      # Include any repository starting with "myapp" AND including a Kustomize config AND labeled with "deploy-ok" ...
-      - repositoryMatch: ^myapp.*
+      - repositoryMatch: ^myapp
-        pathExists: kubernetes/kustomization.yaml
+        pathsExist: [kubernetes/kustomization.yaml]
         labelMatch: deploy-ok
+      # ...
+OR any repository starting with "otherapp" AND a Helm folder.
+      - repositoryMatch: ^otherapp
+        pathsExist: [helm]
   template:
   # ...
 ```

 * `repositoryMatch`: A regexp matched against the repository name.
-* `pathExists`: A path within the repository that must exist.
+* `pathsExist`: An array of paths within the repository that must exist.
 Can be a file or directory, but do not include the trailing `/` for directories.
 * `labelMatch`: A regexp matched against repository labels.
 If any label matches, the repository is included.
 * `branchMatch`: A regexp matched against branch names.